Meet the cast and characters of ITV’s Flesh and Blood - TheNewsTrace

 Claudie Blakley performs Helen

 The place have I seen Claudie Blakley earlier than?
-English actress Claudie Blakley might be best-known for her roles in interval dramas, enjoying Emma Timmins in the BBC sequence Lark Rise to Candleford; Charlotte Lucas in the 2005 movie model of Pleasure and Prejudice; and Martha in Cranford.
+English actress Claudie Blakley might be best-known for her roles in interval dramas, taking part in Emma Timmins in the BBC collection Lark Rise to Candleford; Charlotte Lucas in the 2005 movie model of Satisfaction and Prejudice; and Martha in Cranford.

 Lydia Leonard performs Natalie

 Who’s Natalie?
-Creative, youngest sibling Natalie is working as a private assistant to a property developer, and having an affair along with her boss, Tony.
+Inventive, youngest sibling Natalie is working as a private assistant to a property developer, and having an affair together with her boss, Tony.

 The place have I seen Lydia Leonard earlier than?
-Leonard just lately performed Anne Lister’s former lover Mariana Lawton in BBC One interval drama Gentleman Jack, and had a job in the Emma Thompson festive movie Final Christmas.
+Leonard not too long ago performed Anne Lister’s former lover Mariana Lawton in BBC One interval drama Gentleman Jack, and had a task in the Emma Thompson festive movie Final Christmas.
 She’s additionally starred in the likes of Apple Tree Yard and Absentia.

 Sharon Small performs Stella

 Who’s Stella?
-A companion in an area legislation agency, Stella additionally has a small side-line in property leases.
-She’s been taking health lessons with Jake – who’s additionally been offering different companies…
+A associate in an area legislation agency, Stella additionally has a small side-line in property leases.
+She’s been taking health courses with Jake – who’s additionally been offering different providers…

 The place have I seen Sharon Small earlier than?
-The actress has starred in a range of TV sequence, together with Downton Abbey, Belief Me, Born to Kill, London Kills, and The Bay.
+The actress has starred in a range of TV collection, together with Downton Abbey, Belief Me, Born to Kill, London Kills, and The Bay.

 Keir Charles performs George

 Who’s George?
-George is a stay-at-home dad and husband to Helen, however his house life is making him more and more sad and he retreats by smoking marijuana.
+George is a stay-at-home dad and husband to Helen, however his dwelling life is making him more and more sad and he retreats by smoking marijuana.

 Lara Rossi performs Leila

 Who’s Leila?
-Leila just lately threw her husband Jake out of the household house after studying of his playing money owed.
-She desires to guard her kids and the house they’ve constructed, but in addition deeply loves him.
+Leila not too long ago threw her husband Jake out of the household dwelling after studying of his playing money owed.
+She desires to guard her youngsters and the dwelling they’ve constructed, but in addition deeply loves him.

 Vincent Regan performs Tony

 Who’s Tony?
-Tony is Natalie’s married boss and lover, and has lengthy been promising to depart his spouse for her.
+Tony is Natalie’s married boss and lover, and has lengthy been promising to go away his spouse for her.

 The place have I seen Vincent Regan earlier than?
-Regan just lately performed Ned Despard in the newest season of BBC One interval drama Poldark.
+Regan not too long ago performed Ned Despard in the newest season of BBC One interval drama Poldark.
 He’s additionally starred in The Royals, The White Princess, Snatch, Atlantis, and Insurgent Coronary heart.

 Flesh and Blood will air on Monday 24th February on ITV over 4 consecutive nights.